 Import CSV into MySQL Database in PHP

 Learn in this post how to read CSV file in PHP and import CSV into MySQL database.
-We will use a database table to demonstrate how to import data from a CSV file into database and add employees records from uploaded file.
+We will use a sample database table to demonstrate how to import data from a CSV file into database and add employees records from uploaded file.

 Import CSV to Database Using PHP and Mysqli

-CSV is abbreviation of Comma Separated Values.
-As file extension tells its a text file that contains table data values separated with commas.
-Each row in this file is a record containing field values separated with commas.
 CSV import comes handy when you want to add large number for records in database.
-Instead of adding each record manually for such large number can be time consuming and frustrating.
+Instead of adding each record manually for such large number of records can be time consuming and frustrating.
 With CSV upload and import in PHP the same result can be achieved in much faster and easier way.
-This post explains with working example how to import CSV data into MySQL database table in PHP.
-You may also want to check Export MySQL Data to CSV in PHP
+We can also Export MySQL Data to CSV in PHP which we will cover in future post.
+This post explains with working example how to import CSV data into MySQL database table in PHP

 Files we are going to need are: